OctopusDeploy/docs/docs/deployment-process/projects.md

 - If the packages are delivered by different teams, or have different release schedules and deadlines, use separate projects.
 - If the packages are always deployed at the same time, and there is good communication between the teams developing them (or they are the same team), use a single project.

-There are other options, for instance, with the [Deploy Release Step](docs/deployment-process/coordinating-multiple-projects/deploy-release-step.md) it's possible to break bigger projects into smaller projects, that can be released individually or as part of a larger overarching project.
+There are other options, for instance, with the [Deploy Release Step](/docs/deployment-process/coordinating-multiple-projects/deploy-release-step.md) it's possible to break bigger projects into smaller projects, that can be released individually or as part of a larger master project.
+For more options, see the [Coordinating Multiple Releases docs](/docs/deployment-process/projects/coordinating-multiple-releases/index.md).

 ## Managing Projects

 Projects are managed from the **Projects** area of the **Web Portal**.
-From here you can see and manage all of your projects and [project groups](docs/deployment-process/projects.md#project-groups).
+From here you can see and manage all of your projects and [project groups](/docs/deployment-process/projects.md#project-groups).

-The first time you navigate to the **Projects** area you have the option to either [ADD PROJECT](docs/deployment-process/projects.md#add-a-project) or [ADD GROUP](docs/deployment-process/projects.md#add-a-project-group).
+The first time you navigate to the **Projects** area you have the option to either [ADD PROJECT](/docs/deployment-process/projects.md#add-a-project) or [ADD GROUP](/docs/deployment-process/projects.md#add-a-project-group).

 ## Add a Project